TIY-Houston-Front-End-Engineering/Course-Guide/README.md

 3. http://medium.com
 4. http://trello.com (sign-in with your Google account for easier access)

 There is no commercial software required for the class.
-We will install a number of tools to be used, such as a code editor and chat program.
+We will install a number of tools to be used, such as a code editor and a chat program, but they will all be free and/or open-source.

 A custom [install script](./extras/ultimate-install-script.sh) will be provided and run the first day of class.
+This script will install the necessary tools onto your Mac and also modify some of the settings to optimize the machine for programming, battery life, and other improved features.

 **Prework**